Degree Program: Juris Doctor

 The Juris Doctor (J.D.) degree is a graduate, professional doctorate degree that is conferred upon those who complete the school's J.D. program.

 The Juris Doctor Degree will be granted to individuals who have successfully completed all required terms of the law study program.
 It is the student's responsibility to be sure that Bar eligibility requirements are followed.

-Students seeking the Juris Doctor Degree must have completed 60 or more acceptable college semester units, or must as an alternative have adequate scores on three, or in some situations five, selected and specific College Level Equivalency Program (CLEP) tests approved by the California Committee of Bar Examiners.
+Students seeking entry to the school’s Juris Doctor Degree program must have an Associate of Arts or Associate of Science degree, or have completed 60 or more acceptable pre-law school college semester units, or as an alternative have adequate scores on three, or in some situations five, selected and specific College Level Equivalency Program (CLEP) tests approved by the California Committee of Bar Examiners.